togrupe/dlive-midi-tools/README.md

 - 48V Phantom Power & PAD (Local, DX1 & DX3)
 - Channel DCA Assign

+more information can be found in the [wiki](https://github.com/togrupe/dlive-midi-tools/wiki)

 ## Use Cases
 * Single source (excel sheet) for channel lists in multi console situations
 * Better overview on all channels during preparation phase